priyanka-smitha/SimianArmy/README.md

 ### Description
 -------------------------------

-For our special milestone, we are introducing resilience testing through the **Chaos Monkey**.We are using the **Netfilx** vesrion of Chaos Monkey and configuring the code to suit our application needs.
+For our special milestone, we are introducing resilience testing through the **Chaos Monkey**.We are using the **Netfilx** version of Chaos Monkey and configuring the code to suit our application needs.

 1] Chaos Monkey brings down EC2 instances randomly.
 To make our application resilient to such attacks we are creating auto scaling groups with a load balancer using Amazon Web Services(AWS).